 | Document strategy | You can choose between higher resolution, tiling, OCR preprocessing, and crop-and-compress pipelines based on what evidence must survive. |

-| Serving budget | You can estimate how visual token count affects prefill latency, concurrency, and KV-cache pressure, not only encoder FLOPs. |
+| Serving budget | You can estimate how visual token count affects prefill latency, concurrency, and KV-cache pressure, instead of tracking encoder FLOPs alone. |

 Learning Transferable Visual Models From Natural Language Supervision.